16Midnight/Homework20/README.md

 The program contains a deposit  function that are going o distribute the same amount of ether between 3 employees.

-The only requirements to run this program is to input the Wallet addresses of the employees in our case we use the one provide by ganache and Transact.
+The only requirements to run this program is to input the Wallet addresses of the employees in our case we use the one provide by ganache and Transact , and make 1 ETH deposit after that check the accounts to verify if the accounts have the correct allocation.

- Description slides  1 to 6  of the powerpoint
+Description slides  1 to 7  of the powerpoint

  2-Second contract objective